edwisdom/monarch_feeder/README.md

 When I started a new job, none of my new financial accounts natively synced to Monarch Money.
 So I decided to build the integrations myself.

-Monarch Feeder is an automated financial data synchronization tool that extracts transaction and portfolio data from various financial accounts (Human Interest 401k, Rippling HSA/Commuter Benefits) and syncs it to Monarch Money using AI-powered browser automation.
+Monarch Feeder is an automated financial data synchronization tool that extracts transaction and portfolio data from various financial accounts (Human Interest 401k, Rippling HSA/Commuter Benefits) and syncs it to Monarch Money.

 ## 🎯 What It Does

 This tool automates the tedious process of manually importing financial data from accounts that don't have direct API access or integrations with personal finance tools.
-It uses computer vision and AI to:

 1. **Extract Data**: Automatically log into your financial accounts and scrapes transaction/portfolio data
-2. **Process Data**: Convert extracted data into structured JSON format
+2. **Process Data**: Convert extracted data into a structured format
 3. **Sync to Monarch**: Upload the data to your Monarch Money account with proper categorization

 ### Supported Platforms